Tim McClelland: Retirement

 After spending the 2014 season on umpiring's disabled list, McClelland formally retired from the MLB staff prior to the 2015 season.
 Accordingly, his last game umpired occurred in September 2013, but he did not officially retire until after the 2014 season.

 Personal life

 McClelland, who received both his BA and MA from Michigan State University, resides in West Des Moines, Iowa.
-He is married to Sandy McClelland and they have three children.
+He is married to Sandy McClelland; they have three children.